 The second set of buffer systems is our lungs and kidneys.
 As mentioned earlier, dissolved carbon dioxide causes an increase in pH.
 When we breathe, we remove CO2 from our blood.

 Our brains naturally increase the rate of respiration when our blood pH is too low (acidosis) and decrease respiration rate when pH is too high (alkalosis).
 Our kidneys also help out by filtering excess H+ ions, sending bicarbonate ions (HCO3–) back into the bloodstream.

 Bicarbonate ions work with their conjugate acid—carbonic acid (H2CO3)—to keep blood pH within acceptable limits.
 Excess H+ ions are captured by bicarbonate and converted to carbonic acid, which is then converted to carbon dioxide to be removed by the lungs.

-Other buffer systems exist, such as proteins that are able to sequester H+ and OH– ions.
+Other buffer systems exist, such as proteins that are able to control the number H+ and OH ions.
 These are especially important for maintaining the pH environment within the cell itself.

 Benefits of Alkaline Water?

-Despite the fact that alkaline water really has nothing going for it, it continues to sell well.
+Despite the fact that alkaline water really has nothing going for it, it continues to sell well today.
 Fueled by fearmongering tactics, aggressive promotion and the existence of certain regulatory loopholes, unscrupulous companies continue to profit from the ill-informed public.